docwho2/java-cdk-serverless-clamscan/README.md

     strategy:
       matrix:
         # Define which environments you want to deploy
-        # Environments are setup in GutHub
+        # Environments are setup in GitHub
         environment: [ stage-us-east, prod-us-east ]
 ```